UltraMessaging/mon_demo/README.md

-All of the documentation and software included in this and any other Informatica Ultra Messaging GitHub repository Copyright (C) Informatica.
+All of the documentation and software included in this and any other Informatica Ultra Messaging GitHub repository Copyright (C) Informatica, 2022.
 All rights reserved.

 Permission is granted to licensees to use or alter this software for any purpose, including commercial applications,